AGIXLab/NLU-Course-Project-Build-GPT2/README.md

 * modules/attention.py: Missing code blocks.
 * modules/gpt2_layer.py: Missing code blocks.
 * models/gpt2.py: Missing code blocks.
-* classifier.py: Missing code blocks.
 * optimizer.py: Missing code blocks.

 To test Part 1, you will run:

-* `optimizer_test.py`: To test your implementation of `optimizer.py`.
+* `test/optimizer_test.py`: To test your implementation of `optimizer.py`.
-* `sanity_check.py`: To test your implementation of GPT models.
+* `test/sanity_check.py`: To test your implementation of GPT models.

-* `classifier.py` : To perform sentiment classification using your models.
+In Part 2 of this project, you will train a mini-GPT to write like Shakespeare.

-In Part 2 of this project, you will use GPT2 (via cloze-style classification) detect if one sentence is a paraphrase of another as well as generate sonnets via autoregressive language modeling.
+In Part 3 of this project, you will use GPT2 (via cloze-style classification) detect if one sentence is a paraphrase of another as well as generate sonnets via autoregressive language modeling.

-To test Part 2, you will run:
+To test Part 3, you will run:

+* `downstream-tasks/classifier.py`: To perform sentiment analysis.
-* `paraphrase_detection.py`: To perform paraphrase detection.
+* `downstream-tasks/paraphrase_detection.py`: To perform paraphrase detection.
-* `sonnet_generation.py`: To perform sonnet generation.
+* `downstream-tasks/sonnet_generation.py`: To perform sonnet generation.

 Important: Adjust training hyperparameters, particularly batch size, according to your GPU's specifications to optimize performance and prevent out-of-memory errors.